lnsongxf/dimeanalytics/_MkDocs/docs/software.md

 1. Then you will be asked to enter your UPI (in the format _wb123456_), the Windows password for your World Bank computer, and the passcode you are using for your token.
     1. If you are using an email token you will get one more window asking you to enter the code sent to your email.
 1. After you are logged in you will get to a menu where you can select which software you are accessing.
 You can also click "Desktop" to access a virtual version of a World Bank computer.
+1. (OPTIONAL) If you know the property number of your WB computer(small silver sticker with a 7 digit number), then you can access your own World Bank desktop and local files.
+    * Click on the "Bookmark" button at the top right of the "Desktops" page.
+    * In the URL , put "PC" followed by the property number.
+For example - PC1234567 if your property number is 1234567.
+    * In the Name column, put a name such as "World Bank desktop" and click "Save".
+    * Now double click on the new "World Bank desktop" icon to launch your remote desktop.

 If you have never logged in on a World Bank computer and therefore do not have a Windows password yet, you should call IT support on 32121 from any World Bank phone, or +1-202-473-2121 from any phone.

 ## Stata & R